-However you should adjust the frequency of your watering to to maintain the optimal balance of moisture in your climate to prevent the parsley from drying out.
+However, you should adjust the frequency of your watering to maintain the optimal balance of moisture in your climate to prevent the parsley from drying out.

 Compost: In conjunction with a consistent watering schedule, plant parsley in rich compost (multipurpose compost from the garden center is suitable) to ensure the soil does not dry out too quickly.

-If you are planting parsley in the ground or in raised beds a water retaining mulch (such as compost, leaf mould or well rotted manure) around the plant can help to preserve moisture.
+If you are planting parsley in the ground or in raised beds a water-retaining mulch (such as compost, leaf mold, or well-rotted manure) around the plant can help to preserve moisture.

 Pots and containers: The larger the pot the more capacity for soil and the longer it can retain moisture.

 Parsley planted in pots that are too small often wilt and turn yellow as a sign of stress.